Study of use of Oral Posaconazole on the Treatment of asymptomatic chronic CHAGAS disease - STOP-CHAGAS

 The results of this trial indicate that benznidazole monotherapy is superior to posaconazole either as monotherapy or as combination therapy in effecting a sustained serological response at 6 months in patients with asymptomatic T. cruzi infection.
 However, dermatological and neurological side effects were higher in the benznidazole arm, with an associated high rate of drug discontinuation.
 Posaconazole was better tolerated and had a high initial trypanocidal action, but this action was not sustained after 2 months.
 It is unknown if lower doses of benznidazole would be better tolerated yet equally efficacious.

 Chagas disease is an important health problem, especially in Latin America, with an approximate 20% conversion rate from asymptomatic carrier status to clinical Chagas disease.
+It is unclear if early treatment with benznidazole will affect progression to cardiomyopathy.

 Morillo CA, Waskin H, Sosa-Estani S, et al., on behalf of the STOP-CHAGAS Investigators.
 Benznidazole and Posaconazole in Eliminating Parasites in Asymptomatic T. Cruzi Carriers: The STOP-CHAGAS Trial.
 J Am Coll Cardiol 2017;69:939-47.